Oblivion-Calculate-Creed/flaskAppProjectResources/README.md

 ## Known Issues

+The tests are now showing as an error 'Bind Port 5000' after running through once.
+This was an error I came across too late to come up with the solution and after some research it was a bigger problem than fixing my test script.
+In the future I think it would be beneficial to test on a seperate vm.

+I am experiencing an internal error when putting my reverse proxy into the URL.
+During my attempt to fix this I ran out of docker pulls unless I upgraded my acccount.

 ## Future Improvements

+In the future I think it would be beneficial to test on a seperate vm.
+I would also like to have a more neat presentation of my code.

 ## Mentions
 I would like to make special mentions to my course leader: Luke